alexander-scott/Enhanced-Trigger-Box/README.md

 ### Animation Response

 The animation response can be used to set a mecanim trigger on a gameobject, stop all animations on a gameobject or play an animation clip on a gameobject.
+You can either pass in a reference for a GameObject, supply a GameObject's name or use the GameObject that triggered the box as a target for this response.

 #### How does it work?